c4rlosc7/Kafka-spring-boot/README.md

 # Create a new topic
 > docker exec -it kafka bash
 > kafka-topics --bootstrap-server kafka:9092 --create --topic topic-test-00 --partitions 5 --replication-factor 1

+# Topics list
+> docker exec -it kafka bash
+> kafka-topics --list --bootstrap-server kafka:9092

+# Topics describe
+> docker exec -it kafka bash
+> kafka-topics --describe --topic topic-test-00 --bootstrap-server kafka:9092
 ```

+- --bootstrap-server **kafka:9092** "kafka server"
+- --create --topic **topic-test-00** "name of topic to create"
+- --partitions **5** "partitions number"
+- --replication-factor **1** "replication number of broker"

 ### Diagram

 ![ComponentsKafka](material/DIAGRAM1.png)

+### Throughput

+Throughput in Apache Kafka is the number of messages processed in a given time period.
+It is a key performance metric that measures how efficient data streaming operations are.

+### Why is throughput important?

+High throughput is important for applications that process large amounts of data quickly.
+Throughput is often defined in terms of records per second or megabytes (MB) per second.

+### How to improve throughput?

+- Optimize Kafka configuration parameters
+- Increase the number of producers, partitions, and consumers
+- Tune producer configurations

+### Other Kafka performance metrics

+- Latency: The amount of time it takes to process each message

+### Kafka architecture

+Kafka's architecture is designed to handle high-throughput, low-latency event streaming.
+It uses a distributed, partitioned, and replicated log service provided by its brokers.

 ## Docker Commands